Minimum Energy Efficiency Standards

 The landlord must register the exemption here

-Landlords must ensure all their properties have a valid EPC and their rented property meets at least an 'E' rating, unless a valid exemption has been registered.
+Landlords must ensure that where their rented property is required to have a valid EPC, it meets at least an 'E' rating, unless a valid exemption has been registered.

-Landlords who require a selective licence will now only be eligible for a five year licence if they provide an EPC which proves they meet the standards.
+Landlords who require an HMO Additional Licence will now only be eligible for a five year licence if they provide an EPC which proves they meet the standards.
 Properties that fall below an E rating will only be eligible for a one year licence, unless they are on the exemption register.
 When this licence expires, they can apply for a five year licence provided they have carried out the works to bring them up to the minimum standard of an E rating.

 Recommendations for improvements can be found on the EPC and might include: